 But then there are the specialties that are prevalent in only one country or region.

-Morocco is known for tajine, in simple terms a stew variation: any kind of meat or fish along with veggies is put in a cone-shaped earth ware, seasoned with oriental spices and cooked (stewed) in an oven for up to several hours.
+Morocco is known for tajine, in simple terms a stew variation: any meat or fish along with veggies is put in a cone-shaped earth ware, seasoned with oriental spices and cooked (stewed) in an oven for up to several hours.
 The smell upon opening the tajine is bedazzling.
-When traveling through the Moroccan hinterland be a bit more adventurous and stop in a random village, find a restaurant (a challenge in itself) and have the dish of the day.
-It’s usually the only dish sold but I have rarely been disappointed.
-In Tuareg country, at the edge of the Saharan desert the meat heavy Tuareg pizza is a favorite.
+When traveling through the Moroccan hinterland, be a bit more adventurous and stop in a random village, find a restaurant (a challenge in itself) and have the dish of the day.
+It’s usually the only meal sold, but I have rarely been disappointed.
+In Tuareg country, at the edge of the Saharan desert, the meat-heavy Tuareg pizza is a favorite.

-In Ethiopia everything is a bit different from the rest of Africa.
-The main religion is one of the oldest Orthodox forms of Christianity, the dance consists mainly of shaking the shoulders and the food is a mix of Italian and injera.
-Injera is a very large sour dough pancake made from an almost forgotten grain, tef.
-Some people call it the ‘wash cloth’ as reference to its spongy texture.
-It certainly is an acquired taste that took me a few days to get into as well.
-But after that you will hate to miss it.
+In Ethiopia, everything is a bit different from the rest of Africa.
+The main religion is one of the oldest Orthodox forms of Christianity, the dance consists mainly of shaking the shoulders, and the food is a mix of Italian and injera.
+Injera is an enormous sour dough pancake made from an almost forgotten grain, tef.
+Some people call it the ‘wash cloth’ as a reference to its spongy texture.
+It certainly is an acquired taste that took me a few days to get into.
+But after that, you will hate to miss it.
 Food is either served on the injera or in pots (to be dumped on the injera – beware of the sogginess…).
-Either way bits of the injera are used to scoop up the food.
+Either way, bits of the injera are used to scoop up the food.
 My two favorites are shiro bujena, a chick pea based soup with ground meat, and the fasting (read: vegetarian) injera beyeaynetu.

-For a more comprehensive list of African dishes Wikipedia is a good starting point: http://en.wikipedia.org/wiki/List_of_African_dishes.
+For a more comprehensive list of African dishes, Wikipedia is a good starting point: en.wikipedia.org/wiki/List_of_African_dishes.
 And then go out and explore the local restaurant and food scene.
 Try things!
 Don’t be afraid!
 Be as open-minded about the food as you should be about the culture and country you’re visiting.
 I promise you won’t regret it.